harozudu/eurotrips_with_dash/README.md

 https://eurotrips-with-dash.herokuapp.com/

-Here I am searching in 2 different datasets and ploting the results.
+Here I am doing a cross search within two datasts and used the overlapping results to find out airports in europe, routes of those airports and long and lat coordinates.